csula-students/beautiful-data-project-dream/notes/homeworks/homework3.md

   - Findings, give a one or two sentence punchline
 - If you have live or animated data, recommend that you use keyboard shortcut to switch between slides and demo.

+Some thoughts:
-It is estimated that, if this the first time doing an online presentation, you'd need to spend at least 1 hour to do the presentation justice.
+- It is estimated that, if this the first time doing an online presentation, you'd need to spend at least 1 hour to do the presentation justice.
 Afterall, anything less than perfect is not worth doing.

-You will find yourself recording about 4 to 5 times before getting it perfect.
+- You will find yourself recording about 4 to 5 times before getting it perfect.
 Afterall, anything less than perfect is not worth doing.

-You should definitely watch your own video from start to finish.
+- You should definitely watch your own video from start to finish.
 Anything that does not sound right or not clear, you should re-do.
 Afterall, anything less than perfect is not worth doing.

 ## Deliverables